 Satin paint is ideal for exterior trims, molding, window sills, door frames, and sidings.
 It reflects light to provide a moderate luster, which illuminates the paint color.
-Satin’s medium gloss sheen makes it a durable finish.
-Some satin brands are also UV-resistant to prevent fading on exterior surfaces.
+But for it to last, make sure to get an exterior paint with UV resistance.

 Satin finishes are washable and resilient to mild cleaners.
-They’re popular for kitchen cabinets and walls because of their durable sheen.
-Satin protects cabinets from moisture damage and food-related grime.
+They’re popular for kitchen cabinets and walls because of their durable sheen and can protect cabinets from moisture damage and food-related grime.
 Its moderate shine reflects less light than gloss finishes, which hides surface imperfections.

 Trim and Molding

-Satin paint gives a sleek finish on wood trims and moldings without too much shine.
-It’s also easy to wipe dust and debris off with light scrubbing.
+Satin paint gives a subtle shine, making it easy to wipe dust and debris off with light scrubbing.
 Also, satin paint won’t highlight imperfections as much as glossy paints do.